anasderkaoui/AutoRCX/Additional reports/4th report.md

 In this session we are going to learn how to boot the Jetson Nano from an M.2 M key SSD.
 As you know, the eMMC of the Jetson Nano only has 15Gb of storage available, which is very tiny for developping.
 In order to have more space on the Jetson Nano, I will be equipping it with a 500Gb SSD.
 This guide describes how to set up your system to boot from an M.2 SSD.<br>

+There are two methods the first one is the more complex and the second one is the easier and more straightforward. **Both methods have been tested and work correctly !**<br>

+## 1st Method:

 This guide is intended for experienced users only.

 First step : Insert the SSD in the M.2 slot on the Jetson Nano and screw it in place.<br>